Skip to main content

 Section

-A section is a subset of a Wistia folder.
+A section is a subset of a folder in Wistia.
 Sections divide up folders to help keep your account organized.
-They can be added by hovering right below the title within a folder.
-They can be renamed using the Edit button.

 SEO